Downloads and Links

-The Camera Mouse 2013 manual in Polish (Kamera mysz instrukcję w języku polskim) kindly prepared voluntarily by Andrzej Detlaf.
+The Camera Mouse 2013 settings in Polish (Kamera mysz instrukcję w języku polskim) kindly prepared voluntarily by Andrzej Detlaf.
 Thank you!

 Camera Mouse 2011 Program

 The Camera Mouse 2011 program.
-If Camera Mouse 2013 does not work for you (for example if you have an XP computer without all the Microsoft updates) you should try Camera Mouse 2011.
-You can have both Camera Mouse 2013 and Camera Mouse 2011 installed at the same time.
+If Camera Mouse 2016 or Camera Mouse 2013 do not work for you (for example if you have an XP computer without all the Microsoft updates) you should try Camera Mouse 2011.
+You can have Camera Mouse 2016, Camera Mouse 2013, and Camera Mouse 2011 installed at the same time.

 The Camera Mouse 2011 manual separately in pdf.

 The Camera Mouse 2011 manual in traditional Chinese (相機滑鼠) kindly prepared voluntarily by GC Kan.
 Thank you!